brson/brson.github.com/_posts/2021-01-30-dfinity-impressions.md

-Aimee, a day after deploying "hello", comes back to the tutorial, restarts here node with `dfx start`.
+Aimee, a day after deploying "hello", comes back to the tutorial, restarts her node with `dfx start`.
 She realizes she no longer knows the ID of the canister she deployed yesterday.
 This is information shee needs to open it in the web UI